The Ile d'Orléans: an island full of culinary surprises!

 What activities are there on the Ile d'Orléans apart from enjoying culinary specialties?

-In addition to the culinary offer, the Ile d'Orléans also has a lot to offer in terms of landscape.
-There are many beautiful roads and fields that offer breathtaking views of the St. Lawrence River and the surrounding nature.
-Here you can take wonderful walks or ride a bike.
+In addition to the culinary offerings, the Ile d'Orléans also has a lot to offer in terms of landscape.
+There are many beautiful roads and fields that offer views of the St. Lawrence River and the surrounding nature.
+Here you can go for a wonderful walk or ride a bike.

 Are there also accommodations for travelers on the island?